espocrm/documentation/docs/administration/formula.md

 ## Variables

-Variables starets with the dollar sign.
+Variables starts with the dollar sign.
 ```
 // Assign the value to the variable.
 $someVariableName = 'Test';